bazilinskyy/coupled-sim/README.md

 ## Installation
 The simualator was tested on Windows 10 and macOS Mojave.
 All functionality is supported by both platforms.
 However, support for input and output devices was tested only on Windows 10.

-After checking out this project, launch Unity Hub to run the simulator with the correct version of Unity (currently **2019.3.5f1**).
+After checking out this project, launch Unity Hub to run the simulator with the correct version of Unity (currently **2022.1.23f1**).

-## How to run
+## Running a project
 Select the project from the Unity Hub projects list.
 Wait until the project loads in.
 If it is not in the Unity Hub list (it is the first time you are running the project), it has to be added first - click *Add* and select a folder containing the project files.
-Once the project is loaded into the Unity editor press the Play button to run it.
+Once the project is loaded into the Unity editor open StartScene scene.

+### Running simulation as a host
+1. Make sure that all three checkboxes (_Hide Gui_, _Run Trail Sequence Automatically_, _Record Videos_) in _NetworkingManager_ component on _Managers_ game object are unchecked.
+2. Press the Play button to run enter _Play Mode_.
-To start host press _Start Host_ button.
+3. Once in _Play Mode_, press _Start Host_ button.
-To start the client press _Start Client_ button, enter the host IP address and press _Connect_.
-Steps to run an experiment:
-1. Start host and wait for clients to join if needed.
+4. If needed, wait for clients to join.
-2. Once all clients have joined, on the host, select one of the experiments listed under _Experiment:_.
+5. Once all clients have connected to the host or in case the host is handling the only participant, select one of the experiments listed under _Experiment:_ section.
-3. On the host, assign roles to participants.
+6. Assign roles to participants in _Role binding_ section.
 If no role is selected, the participant will run a "headless" mode.
-4. On both host and clients, each participant has to select control mode.
+7. Select one of control modes listed under _Mode_ section.
-5. Start an experiment with the _Start Game_ button - all clients will load selected experiment.
+8. Start an experiment with the _Initialize experiment_ button - all clients will load selected experiment.
-6. Once all connected clients are ready (the experiment scene is fully loaded), _Start simulation_ button on the host machine will start the simulation.
+9. Once all connected clients are ready - the experiment scene is fully loaded on each client, press _Start simulation_ button.

-# Instant start parameters
+### Running simulation as a client
+1. Make sure that all three checkboxes - _Hide Gui_, _Run Trail Sequence Automatically_, _Record Videos_ (_Managers_ (game object) -> _NetworkingManager_ (component)), are unchecked.
+2. Press the Play button to run enter _Play Mode_.
+3. Once in _Play Mode_, press _Start Client_ button.
+2. Enter the host IP address.
+3. Press _Connect_.
+4. Once connected, select one of control modes listed under _Mode_ section.
+4. Wait until host starts the simulation.

+### Running simulation trails automatically
+If the simulation only has one participant that is controlled on a host machine, simulation trails can be set up beforehand and run automatically.
+It is especially useful when using simulator to record videos for trails which is described in next section.
+Most of a times user should have any GUI disabled, which can be done by checking _Hide Gui_ checkbox.
+Gui can be enabled at runtime by pressing _Tab_ button on the keyboard.
+To run simulation trails automatiacally, both _Run Trail Sequence Automatically_ has to be checked and trail sequence has to be set up.
+Once it is done, press Play button to enter _Play Mode_ - first trail in the sequence should start automatically.
+To finish current trail and either start next one or exit simulator (if currently played trail the last one), press _Escape_ button on the keyboard.
-If the user wants to prepare a build that runs simulation instantly with a selected experiment and role, he is able to do so by setting parameters of the InstantStartHostParameters struct.
-It can be accessed and changed on a _StartScene_ (scene) -> _Managers_ (game object) -> _NetworkingManager_ (component) -> _InstantStartParams_ (field).
-The struct consists of the following fields:
+In order to set up trail sequence, user has to define entries on the _Trails_ list (_StartScene_ (scene) -> _Managers_ (game object) -> _NetworkingManager_ (component) -> _Trails_ (field)).
+Each entry consists of the following fields:
-- _SelectedExperiment_: int variable which indicates a zero-based index of a selected experiment in _Experiments_ list (field in NetworkingManager component).
+- _ExperimentIndex_: int variable which indicates a zero-based index of a selected experiment in _Experiments_ list (_NetworkingManager_ (component) -> _Experiments_ (field)).
-- _SelectedRole_: int variable which indicates a zero-based index of a selected role in _Roles_ list (field in ExperimentDefinition component) of a selected experiment prefab.
+- _RoleIndex_: int variable which indicates a zero-based index of a selected role in _Roles_ list (_ExperimentDefinition_ (component) -> _Roles_ (field)) of a selected experiment prefab.
-- _SkipSelectionScreen_: boolean variable, that if set to true makes the simulator run (as host) a selected experiment (with a selected role) right after the application is run - skipping experiment and role selection screen.
-- _InputMode_: enum variable, that selects the display and controller pair for the instant start build.
+- _InputMode_: enum variable, that sets participants display/controller pair for the trail.
 Available values are:
 - _Flat_: use a flat-screen to display simulation and mouse&keyboard/gamepad/steering wheel to control it.
 - _VR_: use virtual reality headset to display simulation and mouse&keyboard/gamepad/steering wheel to control it.
 - _Suite_: use virtual reality headset to display simulation and XSense suite to control it (only pedestrian avatar).
 ![](ReadmeFiles/Instant.png)
+Additional experiment parameters can be defined for each trail that would modify baseline scenario implemented in experiment.
+Parametes take form of name-value pair defined in _Experiment Parametes_ list.
+Those parameters are consumed by any enabled scripts contained in experiment prefab that implement _IExperimentModifier_ interface right after experiment is loaded and before simulation has started.
+An example of such a script is _EnableAVLabel_.

+### Recording trail videos
+Simulator is able to record trail videos for "offline" use.
+Most of the setup is the same as for automatical trails running described above.
+There are three additional steps that need to be taken to set up automatic trails recording.
+1. _Record Videos_ checkbox has to be checked.
+2. Each trail in _Trails_ list has to have _Recording Start Time_ and _Recording Duration_ defined. _Recording Start Time_ defines at which second after the trail has started video recording should start. _Recording Duration_ defines how long the recording will last.
+After recording is finished simulator will proceed to the next trail in the sequence.
+3. Following video output parameters can be set up in _Managers_ (game object) -> _Recorder_ (component):
+- _Directory_ - output directory relative to Application.dataPath (when running from Unity Editor it is _Assets_ folder).
+- _Resolution_ - videos output resolution
+- _Framerate_ - videos output framerate
+Filenames of recorded videos conform following naming scheme: {trail index}\_{ExperimentDefinition.ShortName}\_roleIdx-{role index}\_{multiple "\_" separated " paremeter name-value pairs}\_{date and time in "yy-MM-dd\_hh-mm" format}

 ## Configuration
-The central point for configuring the simulator is _Managers_ game object from the _StartScene_ scene.
-It has two components:
+The central point for simulators configuration are two major components on _Managers_ game object from the _StartScene_ scene:
 - _PlayerSystem_: gathering references to player avatar prefabs,
 - _NetworkingManager_: gathering references to experiment definitions and elements spawned during networked experiment runtime (currently only waypoint-tracking cars - _AICar_).